 The track came about to encourage more people to venture into the bush back in the early 1970s.
 By 1979, it was officially opened as a long-distance trail, though it was only 650kms.

-As the years have moved along, so has the track with help from the Foundation and over 380 volunteers who care and maintain the track to an extremely high standard.
+As the years have moved along, so has the track with help from the Foundation and more than 380 volunteers who care and maintain the track to an extremely high standard.

 In 1994, the track saw a massive upgrade with the installation of shelters, rain-water tanks and drop toilets placed at campsites dotting a day’s walk from each other.
 This was inspired by the famous Appalachian Trail in the US.